 COVID-19 Update: We are currently meeting all patients at the door to ask screening questions.
-While we are not requiring patients to wear a mask, we recommend them to protect both you and our staff.
+We ask that you wear a mask to your appointment.
 Please call us if you have any questions.

 You may qualify for an ultrasound when you’ve received a positive pregnancy test completed at our clinic.
 A Registered Diagnostic Medical Sonographer (RDMS) or an appropriately trained Registered Nurse (RN) performs limited obstetrical ultrasound exams at our clinics.

 An ultrasound can help determine how far along you are and if your pregnancy is viable.
 It can also sometimes detect an ectopic pregnancy, which can be life-threatening if undetected.
 An abortion will not resolve this complication.

 Florida law requires an ultrasound exam before having an abortion procedure.
 The fetus’ gestational age impacts the cost and type of abortion procedures you may be eligible for, so it is vital to know how advanced your pregnancy is.
 Many women do not remember their last menstrual period’s exact date, so an ultrasound is the best way to determine gestational age, especially early in the pregnancy.